Neymar: Paris St-Germain sign Barcelona forward for world record 222m euros

 But when Neymar's lawyers attempted to make the deposit on Thursday, La Liga officials rejected the payment.
 Further statements followed from all sides as the negotiations continued.

-La Liga believes PSG are violating Uefa's Financial Fair Play (FFP) rules and Barcelona previously said they would report PSG to European football's governing body Uefa for a FFP breach.
+La Liga believes French club PSG are violating Uefa's Financial Fair Play (FFP) rules and Barcelona previously said they would report PSG to European football's governing body Uefa for a FFP breach.

 PSG believes La Liga was acting unlawfully, while the French league (LFP) said it was "surprised" and urged its Spanish counterpart to "abide by the Fifa rules".

-So later on Thursday, Neymar's representatives paid the 222m euros (£200m) fee at Barca's offices instead.
+Unable to get La Liga to take the payment, Neymar's representatives paid the 222m euros (£200m) fee at Barca's offices instead.

 So FFP... who is right?